 The United States has more wealth than any other nation.
 But America’s top-heavy distribution of wealth leaves typical American adults with far less wealth than their counterparts in other industrial nations.

 A number of institutions and scholars currently monitor the distribution of income and wealth across the world.

 A Paris-based research agency funded by the world’s developed nations, the OECD analyzes trends in inequality and poverty for advanced and emerging economies and provides country-level data on a variety of indicators, including wealth and income inequality.
 The organization also examines the drivers of growing inequalities and assesses the effectiveness and efficiency of a wide range of policies in tackling poverty and promoting more inclusive growth.

 Scholars connected with the Luxembourg Income Study have created a cross-national data archive, for both income and wealth, that seeks to address the challenges of collecting comparable data on world inequality.
 But this project remains more a basic resource for researchers than a source of information for the general public.

 The most ambitious of all the annual financial industry wealth reports comes out of the Credit Suisse Research Institute in Zurich.
 Credit Suisse’s estimates the net worth — both financial and “real” assets like housing — for all the world’s adults.
-In 2015, Credit Suisse researchers estimate, individuals holding over $1 million in wealth — the richest 0.7 percent of adults globally — held 45.2 percent of global net worth.

 The Global Big Picture